bugsnag/bugsnag-js/packages/worker/README.md

 # @bugsnag/worker

 This package contains the worker implementation of the Bugsnag notifier for JavaScript.
-The normal use case is to install this package via `@bugsnag/js`, but you can install it directly if you want to.

 ## License